thehxdev/memcached-modified/README.md

 # Memcached

+> [!NOTE]
+> This is a modified version of memcached version 1.6.32 based on [this blog post](https://quuxplusone.github.io/blog/2022/01/06/memcached-interview/) to implement new `mult` command.

 Memcached is a high performance multithreaded event-based key/value cache store intended to be used in a distributed system.